Thunder Lotus Games: History

 The studio was founded in 2014 after founder Will Dubé quit his original job at a mobile video game studio to launch his own project, Jotun on Kickstarter for funding.
-He originally wanted to name the studio "Locus Games", though he ultimately avoided this name due to confusion with another company named Lotus Entertainment.
-The game had a successful crowdfunding campaign which raised over $64,000, surpassing Dubé expectations.
+He originally wanted to name the studio "Lotus Games", though he ultimately avoided this name due to confusion with another company named Lotus Entertainment.
+The game had a successful crowdfunding campaign which raised over $64,000, surpassing Dubé's expectations.
 The game became a financial success after its launch in 2015, attracting more than 1 million players.
 The success of the first game allowed the company to start development on their next game, Sundered, a Metroidvania game inspired by Rogue Legacy and Super Metroid.
 It reached its crowdfunding target a day after its Kickstarter campaign was launched.

 Following the release of Sundered, the company signed with investment fund Kowloon Nights for the release of their next game, Spiritfarer.
 It was a commercial success, selling more than 1 million copies.
 The company currently has 16 employees.
 14 of them are full-time developers, while the remaining two are responsible for publishing the games.